ZhenchengLin/Lab3SubmitVerstion/main.md

 grep -c words ./technical/911report/chapter-1.txt
 1
 ```
-This means that in file `chapter-1` only has one word of the word `words`
+This means that in file `chapter-1` only has one string of the word `words`

 #### Example two:
 This time I did the samething as above but intead of putting `chapter-1` at the end I put `*`.